mattermost/docs/source/guides/administration.rst

     Bulk load data </onboard/bulk-loading-data>
     Bulk export data </manage/bulk-export-tool>

-* :doc:`Migrate from  Cloud to self-hosted </manage/cloud-data-export>` - Migrate from Mattermost Cloud to a self-hosted deployment.
+* **Migrate from Cloud to self-hosted** - Learn how to :doc:`migrate from Mattermost Cloud to a self-hosted deployment </manage/cloud-data-export>`.
-* :doc:`Migrate from other chat products </onboard/migrating-to-mattermost>` - Learn how to migrate from other chat services to Mattermost.
+* **Migrate from other chat products** - Learn how to :doc:`migrate from other chat services </onboard/migrating-to-mattermost>` to Mattermost.
-* :doc:`Migration announcement email </onboard/migration-announcement-email>` - An email template is available to help you notify your users about migrating to Mattermost.
+* **Migration announcement email** - An :doc:`email template </onboard/migration-announcement-email>` is available to help you notify your users about migrating to Mattermost.
-* :doc:`Bulk load data </onboard/bulk-loading-data>` - Import bulk data into Mattermost for teams, channels, users, post content, and more.
+* **Bulk load data** - Learn how to :doc:`import bulk data </onboard/bulk-loading-data>` into Mattermost for teams, channels, users, post content, and more.
-* :doc:`Bulk export data </manage/bulk-export-tool>` - Export user, team, channel, and post data from Mattermost.
+* **Bulk export data** - Learn how to :doc:`export user, team, channel, and post data </manage/bulk-export-tool>` from Mattermost.

 User authentication
 --------------------